Estimating population size using the network scale up method: Models

 Since respondents are asked to say quickly how many people they know in certain groups, it is common for them to forget contacts in large groups or to overcount contacts in small groups.
 For example, a respondent might know 15 or 20 people in a large group and might forget to mention a few while quickly answering a survey.
 In addition, small subpopulations can be memorable, such as people who died in a car accident.
 Respondents might count someone in a small subpopulation as someone they know even if the contact does not actually fall under the definition of ``know'' in NSUM surveys.

-Previous research has suggested methods to adjust for recall bias based on the relationship between respondents' recalled ties and the sizes of known groups of interest \citep{killworth2003two,zheng2006many,mccormick2007adjusting,mccormick2010many}.
+Previous research has suggested methods to adjust for recall bias based on the relationship between respondents' recalled ties and the sizes of known groups of interest [\citet{killworth2003two,zheng2006many,mccormick2007adjusting,mccormick2010many}].
 Our exploratory work suggests a linear relationship between the two on the log scale.
 This leads to the following model to incorporate recall bias as well as barrier effects and transmission bias:

-The additional parameters $a, b,$ and $\sigma_r$ have uniform flat priors, namely $a \sim U(0,15)$, $b \sim U(0,1)$, and $\sigma_r \sim U(0, 1)$.
+The additional parameters $a, b$ and $\sigma_r$ have uniform flat priors, namely, $a \sim U(0,15)$, $b \sim U(0,1)$ and $\sigma_r \sim U(0, 1)$.
 The quantity $N_k$ would be calculated just as in the barrier and combined models, where $N_k = N \cdot m_k$.

 However, this model involves a large number of parameters and is quite computationally demanding.
 For models estimating one unknown subpopulation, the random degree model has $n+3$ parameters, the barrier model has $n+K+2$ parameters, and the transmission model has $n+4$ parameters.
-This full model has $n+2 K + n\cdot K + 7$ parameters - a large increase from the simpler models.
+This full model has $n+2 K + n\cdot K + 7$ parameters---a large increase from the simpler models.
 This increase in parameters, coupled with the limited information about recall bias present in the data, makes inference for this model difficult and, in our judgment, not a worthwhile investment.
-Instead, we approximate a recall adjustment through a post processing method.
+Instead, we approximate a recall adjustment through a postprocessing method.
 This method is computationally very efficient and makes effective use of information available through populations with known size.
 This method is also easier to implement and, thus, improves the likelihood that the method will be used in practice.
-The barrier and transmission combined model similarly has $n + K + n \cdot K + 4$ parameters, however the relationship between barrier and transmission effects makes a similar post processing approach difficult in this case.
+The barrier and transmission combined model similarly has $n + K + n \cdot K + 4$ parameters, but the relationship between barrier effects and transmission bias makes a similar postprocessing approach difficult in this case.